techbyderek/Biography/README.md

 ---

-*Aspiring gaming/engine programmer | Building games and the tech that powers them*

-*updated 11/10/2025*
+*Building games and bringing gameplay to life*